How comfortable are we talking about menopause?

 Knowledge of menopause

-With menopausal impact on the lives of many, it is startling that only just over half of people around the world (53%) say they are knowledgeable about menopause.
-40% of people indicate that they are not knowledgeable, including one in three women (30%) and almost half (49%) of men.
-Only 66% of women are knowledgeable about menopause despite it being something they can expect to experience in their lifetimes.
+- Whilst just over half of people around the world (53%) say they are knowledgeable about menopause, 40% are not, including one in three women (30%) and almost half (49%) of men.
+Only 66% of women are knowledgeable about menopause despite it being something they can expect to experience in their lifetime.

 About the study